 “Sharing with people how to achieve their version of greatness in their work and personal life.
 Whether you want to be a leader, be your own boss or simply have great personal relationships, I want to share my experience and that of others with the world?”

-The upgrade from cave paintings to writing to the printing press was a great move for the preservation of human knowledge, and despite the digital age, the written word, whether on a Kindle, on a blog, in a database or in paperback it still the greatest way of capturing and distributing knowledge.
+The upgrade from cave paintings to writing to the printing press was a great move for the preservation of human knowledge, and despite the digital age, the written word, whether on a Kindle, on a blog, in a database, or in paperback, is still the greatest way of capturing and distributing knowledge.

-If you have a smartphone, you have the worlds knowledge at your fingertips without the need for a tree to be cut down and without the need of sitting down and reading.
+If you have a smartphone, you have the world’s knowledge at your fingertips without the need for a tree to be cut down and without the need to sit down and read.

-Whatever industry you currently work in, or the industry you aspire to work in, you can benefit from industry periodicals and magazines.
-As an active investor and business owners, I personally subscribe to the Technical Analysis of Stocks & Commodities Magazine and the Economist Magazine.
+Whatever industry you currently work in or the industry you aspire to work in; you can benefit from industry periodicals and magazines.
+As an active investor and business owner, I personally subscribe to the Technical Analysis of Stocks & Commodities Magazine and the Economist Magazine.
 Such publications often highlight key issues in the industry, thought leaders and can unlock opportunities in your mind.
 Interesting also are the adverts in industry journals, which can give you ideas about the competition and how they pitch their services.
-In addition, through the job postings you who is hiring and which companies are making waves.
+In addition, through the job postings, you see who is hiring and which companies are making waves.

 The Podcast really took off in 2004 when Apple promoted it in conjunction with the iPods and iPhones.
-There are over 550,000 Podcasts available whether you have an Apple or Android phone.
-There are Podcasts covering every topic imaginable from investing to business and career and many of them are good quality.
-Best of all Podcasts are absolutely free, so they are usually subsidized with adverts.
+There are over 550,000 Podcasts available, whether you have an Apple or Android phone.
+There are Podcasts covering every topic imaginable, from investing to business and career, and many of them are of good quality.
+Best of all, Podcasts are absolutely free, so they are usually subsidized with adverts.